General Class FAQs

 As long as your dog is up to date on vaccinations, you’re welcome to join (see below for vaccination requirements)!
 One exception is if they have a hard time on-leash around other dogs at fairly close proximity (4-6 feet at times).
 If that’s the case, another training solution would be a better it.
 Contact us for other options.

 We want your pup to be successful as possible!
-So if your dog has fear, reactivity, anxiety or barks on leash around other dogs, please contact us before signing up for Fun Foundation to make sure it’s the best fit.
-Often times, another service is a better fit!
+So if your dog has fear, reactivity, anxiety or barks on leash around other dogs, please contact us before signing up for classes to make sure they’re the best fit.

 What are the vaccination requirements?